Presidency of Gustavo Petro: United Nations

 On 20 September, Petro addressed himself in his speech before the United Nations General Assembly.
 Contrary to his two predecessors, Iván Duque and Juan Manuel Santos, the speech was mainly in Spanish.
 It is expected that around 9:30 am, the Colombian president will begin his speech at the lectern of the UN headquarters, Petro raised the need to create a large common fund to save the Amazon.
 According to Petro, around US$1,000 million must be contributed worldwide for 20 years to work for the recovery of one of the largest forests in the world.
 This fund would be managed, according to the Colombian president, through the United Nations, which maintained his position on the war on drugs.

 In his speech he said that:

 “to destroy the coca plant they throw poisons, glyphosate en masse that runs through the waters, they arrest their growers and imprison them.
 For destroying or possessing the coca leaf, a million Latin Americans are murdered and two million Afro-Americans are imprisoned in North America.
 Destroy the plant that kills, they cry from the north, but the plant is just one more plant among the millions that perish when they unleash fire on the jungle.”

 — —Gustavo Petro, Speech to the United Nations.

 pointed to the rich countries and the functioning of contemporary society to be destroying the jungle with their addictions to drugs and consumption.
 "Which is more poisonous to humanity, cocaine, coal or oil?" she asked.

-Petro concluded his intervention by asking Ukraine and Russia to make peace.
-"Only in peace can we save life in this land of ours.
-There is no total peace, without social, economic and environmental justice.
-We are at war, too, with the planet.
-Without peace with the planet, there will be no peace among nations.
-Without social justice, there is no social peace," he stated.